franciscopaniskaseker/mongodb-backup/README.md

 # mongodb-backup
-A very simple script to do mongodb backup with rotation
+A very very simple script to do mongodb backup with rotation

 # requirements
 - pigz, tar and git packages